samsoedien/project-Y/README.md

 - Rewrite token configuration in App.jsx in redux actions / reducers
 - Optimise errors and alerts actions
 - Destructurize formdata in register / login forms
+- Seperate presentational components and container components
-- Rewrite class based components to functional useing React hooks
+- Rewrite class based components to functional using React hooks
+- Rewrite CreateProfile component to have logic for both create and edit functionality using ternary operator

 MISC: